 - Just as signals have an in-phase/quadrature-component (I/Q) representation, a channel also has an I/Q representation.
 The I/Q representations of signals and channels are usually represented by complex-valued waveforms where the real part of the waveform defines the I component and the imaginary part defines the Q component.
-The impulse response (Equation H-1) is the I/Q representation of the multipath channel. - The first term on the right-hand side of Equation H-1 represents the LOS propagation.
-No propagation losses (such as "1/R2" spreading losses and atmospheric attenuation) or gains (such as transmit and receive antenna gains) are included.
+The impulse response (Eq.
+1) is the I/Q representation of the multipath channel. - The first term on the right-hand side of Eq.
+1 represents the LOS propagation.
+No propagation losses (such as " $1/R^2$ " spreading losses and atmospheric attenuation) or gains (such as transmit and receive antenna gains) are included.
 The LOS component has unity gain and zero delay.
-In this sense, the impulse response (Equation H-1) is normalized to the LOS component.
-The losses and gains show up as a bulk attenuation factor applied to all three terms on the right-hand side of Equation H-1.
-The bulk attenuation impacts the received signal-to-noise ratio, not the properties of the multipath propagation. - The second term on the right-hand side of Equation H-1 is the specular reflection.
+In this sense, the impulse response (Eq.
+1) is normalized to the LOS component.
+The losses and gains show up as a bulk attenuation factor applied to all three terms on the right-hand side of Eq.
+1. The bulk attenuation impacts the received signal-tonoise ratio, not the properties of the multipath propagation. - The second term on the right-hand side of Eq.
+1 is the specular reflection.
 The parameters that define the specular reflection are as follows. - Γ_1 the complex-valued reflection coefficient at the reflection point.
-The value of the reflection coefficient is defined by the carrier frequency, the electrical properties of the reflection medium, and the incidence angle (Rice et al). - f_c the carrier frequency in Hz. - au_1 the relative delay between the LOS component and the specularly reflected component.
+The value of the reflection coefficient is defined by the carrier frequency, the electrical properties of the reflection medium, and the incidence angle (Rice et al). - the carrier frequency in Hz. f_c - the relative delay between the LOS component and the specularly reflected τ_1 component.
 The delay is determined by the geometry defined by the position of the airborne transmitter, the position of the ground-based receiver, and location of the reflection point.
 In almost all scenarios, the reflection is a ground- or sea-based reflection.